nano-labs/line-profiler-decorator/README.md

 ```

 ### Aggregate results
-Aggregate the results of multiple runs of the decorated function
+Aggregate the results of multiple calls to the decorated function
 ```python
 @profiler(aggregate=True)
 def slow_function():